5 Coronavirus Prevention Tips that Work:

 33 years of Family Medicine and changing human behavior as a keen interest I created a Hand (Hygiene) Awareness program in 1990’s that all thought was for children, when in reality targeted adults.
 Then SARS (2002-3) impacted Toronto I developed a simple strategy to help the healthcare worker (and others) break the habit of touching the facial mucous membranes wearing a face shield when seeing a sick patient.
 I haven’t been sick with a respiratory infection in 17 years!
 Only seasonal allergies.

-First, you need to have the knowledge that the facial mucous membranes are THE portal of entry for ALL respiratory infections, then have enough interest (self-efficacy) to want to be healthy and need to develop better Hand Awareness practices (mindfulness around your hands).
+First, you need to have the knowledge that the facial mucous membranes are the portal of entry for all respiratory infections, then have enough interest and self-efficacy to want to be healthy and to develop better Hand Awareness practices.
 Hand Awareness is knowing where your hands are and what they are doing at ALL times.

 A third technique to help groups who are interested in improving their hand hygiene awareness behavior is to use our operant conditioning re-training tool which is commonly called a clicker, also used to train dogs.
 This technique modestly invokes the Hawthorne effect as people are aware that they are being monitored.
-We adapted for use in committee or any congregation of people to alert the group that someone is touching the T Zone.
-Sounds adolescent but the morbidity and mortality from respiratory infections may be worth helping maintain co-workers and community health.
-Particularly with the recent Coronavirus news a little “disruptive innovation” may save a life and help mitigate the infectious disease agent impact on a community
+We adapted it for use in committee or any congregation of people to alert the group that someone is touching their T Zone.
+It may sound adolescent but the morbidity and mortality from respiratory infections may be worth helping maintain co-workers and community health.
+Particularly with the recent Coronavirus, a little disruptive innovation may save a life and help mitigate the infectious disease agent impact on a community.

-The 4 Principles of Hand Awareness which are listed below are the foundation for a hand hygiene education curriculum created in the 1990’s and uses Henry the Hand Champion Handwasher as the spoke teacher/coach/change agent so the message has better retention.
+The 4 Principles of Hand Awareness,listed below, are the foundation for a hand hygiene education curriculum created in the 1990’s.
+It uses Henry the Hand Champion Handwasher as the spoke teacher/coach/change agent so the message has better retention.
 It is a science-based adult and children’s program that uses effective multi-media strategies and to help individuals become more mindful of their hands (Hand Aware) to benefit their health.

 The 4 Principles of Hand Awareness have been endorsed by the AMA and AAFP in 2001.